Clarkson-Applied-Data-Science/2024_ia651_Sheehe_Weaver/README.md

 |X |shot_accuracy |
 |X |tackle_success_pct |

-A standard scalar was used to scale the data in the X data frame for each column to have a mean of one.
+A standard scalar was used to scale the data in the X data frame for each column to have a mean of one (after the train test split).

-For all models, a train test split of 80:20 was used.

 [Go To Top](#machine-learning-final-project)